 Ending a nearly two week freeze, ‘clean’ Russian oil started flowing Monday afternoon from Belarus on the Druzhba pipeline to Ukraine, reports Ukrtransnafta.
 On April 19, Belneftekhim first detected oil flowing from Russia that was highly contaminated with organo chlorides that could corrode refinery equipment.
 Ukraine’s state pipeline company estimates it lost €1 million in oil transit fees to Slovakia, Hungary and the Czech Republic.
-The Druzhba pipeline is expected to fully return to normal on May 20.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+The Druzhba pipeline is expected to fully return to normal on May 20.

 With Russia limiting exports of oil and oil products to Ukraine starting June 1, Lithuania’s ORLEN Lietuva, the only refinery in the Baltics, expects to increase its market share in Ukraine, reports Baltic Course news site.
 Last year, Ukraine’s imports of oil products from Lithuania increased by one third, to $570 million.
 With this jump, Lithuania came in third last year as oil products supplier to Ukraine, behind Belarus and Russia.